anitakath/dashboard/README.md

 ## Usage

-## Usage

 In the current version, users must log in to view the sports diary in MY name and make entries.
 Please contact me at [anne-kathrin-96@gmx.de] to get the login details.
 After logging in, you can add different sports, document your training sessions and track MY progress.
-Please delete any entry you make at the end.

-The next version will have individual user areas.
+**Note:** Since this version does not yet support individual user accounts, please delete any entries you make after use.
+The next version will implement individual user areas to allow for personal data storage.